glouppe/info8010-deep-learning/lecture10.md

 Uncertainty refers to epistemic situations involving imperfect or unknown information.
 It applies to predictions of future events, to physical measurements that are already made, or to the unknown.

-Uncertainty arises in partially observable or stochastic environments, as well as due to ignorance, indolence, or both.meteorology, ecology and information science.
+Uncertainty arises in partially observable or stochastic environments, as well as due to ignorance, indolence, or both.

-.italic[Why is uncertainty important?]

 .footnote[Credits: [Wikipedia](https://en.wikipedia.org/wiki/Uncertainty), 2023.]

 ???

+## Why is uncertainty important?

 Accounting for uncertainty leads to optimal decisions.
 Not accounting for uncertainty leads to suboptimal, wrong, or even catastrophic decisions.